carlosperate/awesome-microbit/README.md

 - [Obstacle Detecting White Cane](https://www.instructables.com/id/Obstacle-Detecting-White-Cane/) - A warning system for unpredictable obstacles for those who are visually impaired.
 - [micro:bit Quiz System](http://weddell.co.uk/computing/microbit-quiz-system/) - A wireless LED quiz button system with sound.
 - [DIY Educational micro:bit Robot](https://www.instructables.com/id/DIY-Educational-Microbit-Robot/) - Building a relatively accessible, capable and cheap robot.
 Two variants provided with different sensors and example code for MakeCode and MicroPython.
+- [MIDI CC Wireless Controller](https://www.instructables.com/id/Microbit-Midi-CC-Wireless-Controller/) - A wireless MIDI CC controller, allowing you to use your micro:bit as a MIDI controller and connect it to your favourite music production software.

 ### 🏗️ Project Collections